Madison County Fair returns this weekend

 People are also reading…

+On Saturday, the Livestock Show will begin at 9 a.m. and continue until 2 p.m.
+The Greased Pig contest will immediately follow.
+Come and see how hard the children have worked to show their animals.

-Two new additions this year, include, stagecoach rides and a bagpipe player.
-The stagecoach rides are being provided free of charge.
-Jerry and Yolanda Stroup from Western Rose Ranch will be giving rides from 9 a.m. to 4 p.m., Saturday.
+Two new additions this year, include stagecoach rides and a bagpipe player.
+The stagecoach rides are being provided for free.
+Jerry and Yolanda Stroup from Western Rose Ranch will be giving rides from 9 a.m. to 4 p.m.
+Saturday.
 Clifton Hoffman will be playing the bagpipes on stage at 9 a.m.

 Mr. and Miss Madison County will be crowned at noon, Saturday, at the JC stage.
 The two children, one boy and one girl, who collected the most food, to be donated to the food pantry, win the titles.